Husen-17/Database-Project/README.md

 implementation of the database on Oracle DBMS using SQL, including creating the tables, inserting data (forming a sample database state), and querying the database respectively.
 Section XIV then deals with normalizing, or decomposing, relations to meet the standards of all normal forms ranging from the first normal form to the Boyce-Codd normal form.
-Wrapping up this phase of the project is a conclusion (section XV) discussing a summary of the updated report and potentially beneficial use cases for endusers